pablodoble/cabify-frontend-challenge/README.md

   - You can find the **Checkout** class in `src/features/shoppingCart/logic`
 - To make Checkout logic a bit more scalable, a **descriptor** pattern has been applied on products and discounts data.
   - This means, **Checkout** class is _data-agnostic_.
 It just takes `products` and `discounts` descriptors in the constructor and uses the props inside them to run all the logic.
   - In addition, `discounts` descriptors are _enhanced_ descriptors.
 Ideally, descriptors would come from a server, which means all the data inside them must be **serializable**.
 This means we can't get functions into them.
-So we have enhanced `discounts` descriptors by adding some functions (`getDescription` and `getDiscountValue`) already in the client side.
+So I have enhanced `discounts` descriptors by adding some functions (`getDescription` and `getDiscountValue`) already in the client side.
   - You can find the descriptors in `src/features/shoppingCart/descriptors`

 ### Components